ade25/ade25.webserver/docs/setup.md

 $ pip install fabric
 ```

-Next you need to setup our global fabfile collection
+Next you need to setup our global fabfile collection by using a local copy of
+*ade25.fabfiles* and making it available to the installed fabfile:

 ```bash
 $ git clone git@github.com:ade25/ade25.fabfiles.git